DenverArtMuseum/her-brush/content/exhibition/floating.md

 Yuri of Gion established herself as a renowned calligrapher and painter in her own right.

 Machi of Gion, Yuri’s daughter, is best known by her later name, Tokuyama (Ike) Gyokuran, and was a formidable literati painter, calligrapher, and poet.
-Her work is shown in the following section, dedicated to literati circles.
+Her work is included in the following section, dedicated to literati circles.